-The undergraduate programs in criminal justice include a baccalaureate degree in criminal justice and minors in criminal justice and in forensic science investigation.
-The program can be completed as a campus based program; the entire undergraduate degree in criminal justice can also be completed online.
+The undergraduate programs in criminal justice include a baccalaureate degree in criminal justice as well as minors in criminal justice and in forensic science investigation.
+The program can be completed as a land-based program; the entire undergraduate degree in criminal justice can also be completed online.